 In such cases, the patient requires multi knee ligament reconstruction, a surgical procedure that involves using ligament tissue from other parts of the body to repair the affected knee joint and restore the knee’s integrity and stability.

 At Florida Sports Injury and Orthopedic Institute, we have experience treating multi knee ligament injuries and have the necessary competency and expertise to perform multi knee ligament reconstruction.
-For more information on multi knee ligament reconstruction, kindly give us a call on (352) 404-8956 today to speak with one of our qualified friendly physicians.
+For more information on multi knee ligament reconstruction, kindly give us a call or text us at (352) 404-8956 today to speak with one of our qualified friendly physicians.

 Biceps Tendon Repair